-- Ideally, only one person holds the rank of jūdan, who awards the rank of kudan to one heir-apparent, who is automatically promoted to jūdan upon the previous jūdan's death.
+- Ideally, there is only one jūdan, who confers the rank of kudan to only one heir-apparent, who is automatically promoted to jūdan upon the previous jūdan's death.

 - This basically never happens, anywhere in the world, and causes much political in-fighting which drives people apart.

 - If a jūdan dies without naming a successor, the system's black belts organize to become a collective de facto leader (yūdanshakai), which can grant jūdan ranking at their collective discretion.

-- The Katusjinken Dōjō only promotes its own members -- not guests or referred students.
+- The Nanatsuboshi Dōjō only promotes its own members -- not guests or referred students.